 – 1x Installation Position Map;

-In the cutout on top of the box we have a pack of screws with anchors for fastening the thing and a 12V. power adapter.
-After removing top foam layer we reveal a camera.
-Also within a package we have got a quick start guide and a mounting sticker.
-Now the camera itself.
-After taking off a lens protector, we’ll begin with a tail, that consists of a 12V. power supply and RJ-45 LAN cable inputs.
-The body is made entirely out from plastic.
-On top we have 1080p camera module and 12 infrared LED’s around it.
-That one in a middle is a camera status LED-indicator.
-Right now you see a video taken on this IMOU Dome D Twenty two P camera and extracted to this video with no any adjustments made.
+In the cutout on top of the box we have a pack of screws with anchors for fastening the thing and a 12V power adapter.
+After removing the top foam layer, we reveal a camera.
+Also within a package, we have a quick start guide and a mounting sticker.
+Now, the camera itself.
+After taking off a lens protector, we’ll begin with a tail, which consists of a 12V. power supply and RJ-45 LAN cable inputs.
+The body is made entirely out of plastic.
+On top, we have a 1080p camera module and 12 infrared LEDs around it.
+That one in the middle is a camera status LED indicator.
+Right now, you see a video taken on this IMOU Dome D Twenty-two P camera and extracted to this video with no adjustments made.

 Specification / Features

-IMOU Dome Lite
+IMOU Dome Lite |

-Video FullHD 1080p / 30 FPS.
+Video | FullHD 1080p / 30 FPS. |

-View Angle 135° for 2.8 mm / 103.8 for 3.6 mm
+View Angle | 135° for 2.8 mm / 103.8 for 3.6 mm |

-Compression Rate H.265
+Compression Rate | H.265 |

-MicroSD Capacity up to 128GB
+MicroSD Capacity | up to 128GB |

-Night View 20m (65ft) Distance
+Night View | 20m (65ft) Distance |

-Motion Detection Yes, software-level
+Motion Detection | Yes, software-level |

-Network Wired & Wireless Wi-fi
+Network | Wired & Wireless Wi-fi |

-IR LED Yes, 12 Infrared LED-lights
+IR LED | Yes, 12 Infrared LED lights |

-As you can tell, there’s no any bulging out passive infrared sensor on body, meaning that we don’t have a true human and motion detection, but a software level only, which I’m not a fan of.
-Because it doesn’t actually spot a temperature close to a human body heat in sight, but just spots an image change, that can cause a ton of false alarms.
-But returning to good stuff, IMOU keeps adding a support of High efficiency H.265 compression support, and this Lite series Dome camera is not an exclusion.
-Good job, IMOU, thank you.
-But in compare to Ezviz cameras, IMOU cams mostly support twice less microSD capacity, here it is 128 GB. maximum.
 But if we’ll do a bit of math here, if H .265 compressed videos take 2 times less storage space, IMOU wins, regardless of which type of storage you are using, either it’s a cloud, microSD or a network recorder because except reducing a storage space needed for a recording, you’re also getting a decreased bandwidth.
-So these 12 infrared lights provide us a Night View distance of 20 meters, or 65 feet, and this is what makes this cam to stand out.
+So these 12 infrared lights provide us a Night View distance of 20 meters, or 65 feet, and this is what makes this cam stand out.
 Let’s see a video, taken on an IMOU Lite Series dome camera during night mode when a camera has to switch to it, and now I’m also putting next to it an Ezviz C4W camera for a comparison, I didn’t apply any adjustments to the image, what you see is pure.

 Activation / Connection